The Open mulTiwavelength Transient Event Repository (OTTER): Infrastructure Release and Tidal Disruption Event Catalog: Example Applications of OTTER

 \subsection{Example 1: Quantifying the Delayed X-ray Emission in Optically-Discovered TDEs}

-Here, we focus on testing the two competing models introduced above for the UV/Optical emission observed from TDEs: the stream-stream and reprocessing models.
+Here, we focus on testing the two competing models introduced in \S\ref{sec:intro} for the UV/Optical emission observed from TDEs: the stream-stream and reprocessing models.
 While the processes described in both models could be occurring, the UV/optical emission is likely dominated by only one \citep[]{gezari_tidal_2021}.
 Both of these models predict that the X-ray emission lags behind the UV/Optical emission.
 However, the predicted time delay differs between models, making quantifying the time delay a potentially interesting observational test.
 In the stream-stream model, the time delay between the emission components is caused by the ``circularization time'', i.e. the time it takes the material to circularize into an X-ray-producing accretion disk after producing UV/Optical emission during the stream-stream collision.
-Theoretical predictions of the circularization time vary by about an order of magnitude, from $\sim 70$ days \citep[]{steinberg_streamdisk_2024}\footnote{Note, however, that \citet{steinberg_streamdisk_2024} finds that the time of peak optical and X-ray light is roughly comparable.} to $\sim$years \citep[]{shiokawa_general_2015, piran_disk_2015}.
+Theoretical predictions of the circularization time vary by about an order of magnitude, from $\sim 50-70$ days \citep[][their Fig. 2]{steinberg_streamdisk_2024}\footnote{Note, however, that \citet{steinberg_streamdisk_2024} finds that the time of peak optical and X-ray light is roughly comparable.} to $\sim$years (\citealt{shiokawa_general_2015}, their eqn.
+11 \& 12; \citealt{piran_disk_2015}, their eqn.
+4 and the subsequent text with corrections for circularization).
 In the reprocessing model, the time delay is the time it takes for the intervening material to dissipate and reveal the X-ray-producing accretion disk.
 The dissipation time is predicted to be $\sim 100-200$ days but is dependent on the properties of the system \citep[e.g., SMBH mass, stellar mass, envelope opacity, accretion rate, etc.;][eqn.
 33 \& 34]{metzger_cooling_2022}.